ifsheldon/ideas_reifying/content/blog/AI-Native-First-Principle/index.en.md

 * AI's first principles' implication for product design:
     * Models as a Product
     * Product needs can also drive model development, forming a product-driven AI model development cycle.
+* AI's first principles' implication for pipeline design and team structuring, details see [MiniMax Link Day updates](#minimax-linkday):
+  * Data collection pipelines should ensure high flow speed of information and feedback.
+  * Teams should be able to adapt to the rapid iteration of AI models and data pipeline.
 * What AI OS looks like:
     * AI OS, besides its kernel (i.e., LLM) and various text/binary APIs, also needs three types of APIs:
         * Latent Vector API, i.e., ALI.